mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### OTHER CAREERS

-Darrians living in the Imperium or other human- dominated societies may use careers in the Traveller Core Rulebook instead.
+Darrians living in the Imperium or other human-dominated societies may use careers in the Traveller Core Rulebook instead.
 Most such individuals are exiles or children of exiles.
 However, many Darrians decide to leave the safety of the Confederation and seek their fortunes elsewhere.
 For example, while rare, it is not unknown for individual Darrians to join a branch of the Imperial military or civil administrations.
 This service is accepted by the Confederation, because of the experiences and different viewpoints that are brought back when they eventually return.

 ###### Agent